Original Research ARTICLE

 YQ and FD conceived and designed the study and wrote the paper.
 YQ and QL carried out the literature search and synthesis.

-This research was supported by the National Natural Science Foundation of China (31470982, 31200782, and 31571161); Beijing Natural Science Foundation (5184035); the Scientific Foundation of the Institute of Psychology, Chinese Academy of Sciences (Y4CX033008); the Young Scientists Fund of the Institute of Psychology (Y5CX122005); and Magnetic Resonance Imaging Research Center, Institute of Psychololgy, CAS, and the China Scholarship Council.
+This research was supported by Beijing Natural Science Foundation (5184035); the National Natural Science Foundation of China (31470982, 31200782, and 31571161); the Scientific Foundation of the Institute of Psychology, Chinese Academy of Sciences (Y4CX033008); the Young Scientists Fund of the Institute of Psychology (Y5CX122005); and Magnetic Resonance Imaging Research Center, Institute of Psychology, CAS, and the China Scholarship Council.